mesosphere/dcos-docs-site/pages/1.13/administering-clusters/package-registry/index.md

 # Using package registry

 After `package-registry` is installed, you can start adding packages to it.
-There are two parts to this :
+The two step process to use the package registry is as follows:

 1. Building the package files (`.dcos` files)
 2. Uploading the packages to `package-registry`.